dirkkelly/dirkkelly/content/collapse/preparing-for-life-under-a-declining-empire.md

 I work in technology, my drive as a child to learn and master computer systems has been the driving force behind the success I have found in our current economy.
 I learnt to build and maintain computer systems just as they became the most important systems in our society, and this strategy is one I will continue to follow in the future.

 My interest going froward is not in computer systems, but is in ecosystems and community systems.
-The permaculture movement founded in Australia over 30 years ago is one which recognizes that sustainable dependance on nature to produce food, requires a system which does not ignore the reality of nature and the beings which depend on it.
-There are 12 key principles to permaculture, these principles create a lifecycle for systems analysis and design which complement nature, instead of exploiting it.
+The permaculture movement founded in Australia over 30 years ago is one which recognizes that sustainable dependence on nature to produce food, requires a system which does not ignore the reality of nature and the beings which depend on it.
+There are 12 key principles to permaculture, these principles create a life cycle for systems analysis and design which complement nature, instead of exploiting it.

-I don't have the experience necessary to properly explain the permaculture princples, which is why I am investing my efforts in the future to understand and live this life, to involve myself in communities that already appreciate the power of a life within the nature, and are rejecting a lifestyle which profits from the destruction of nature.
+I don't have the experience necessary to properly explain the permaculture principles, which is why I am investing my efforts in the future to understand and live this life, to involve myself in communities that already appreciate the power of a life within the nature, and are rejecting a lifestyle which profits from the destruction of nature.

 [![Permaculture 12 Principles](/uploads/2018/07/15/permaculture-12-principles.jpeg)](https://medium.com/land-and-ladle/the-12-design-principles-of-permaculture-as-rules-of-living-e9fc0176dd16)